 History

 The community center was originally Riverview School founded in 1924, and serving first grade through high school kids.
-The school was the central unifying facility in the community, which is in the more remote, western part of Ashe County.
+The school was the central unifying facility in the community, located in the beautiful, western part of Ashe County.

 As a part of the county’s effort to consolidate schools, Riverview School was closed in 1994.
 After the school’s closure, area community members led by Marilyn Bailey reestablished the school as a unifying force for the surrounding area through the its transformation into the Riverview Community Center (RCC).

-Since then, the RCC has done its best with limited resources to maintain a public building for public use.
-The RCC Board and its members are committed to expanding the RCC and its role in our community by empowering people of all ages to be actively involved in the community through educational, recreational, social activities, and support services.
+Since then, the RCC has worked with volunteers in partnership with local government and businesses to maintain a public building for public use.
+The RCC Board and its members are committed to expanding the RCC programs and its role in our community by empowering people of all ages to be actively involved in the community through educational, recreational, social activities, and support services.
+If you can, please donate to RCC to help us continue to support our community.